Progress report for OW19-346

 One Fact Sheet will detail Dahlia cultivation for Utah, explaining soil health and nutrient recommendations with step-by-step calculations for sustainable fertilizer application and have corresponding video footage.
 The Extension Bulletins will cover 1) the nitrogen rate study and 2) grower trials and perceptions.
 Melanie Stock will oversee these publications and Dan Drost, Brent Black, and Larry Rupp will serve as coauthors.

 - Online training: two videos were produced regarding basic soil nutrient management and health.
 The first video was a step-by-step tutorial for collecting appropriate soil samples in a microfarm or garden bed.
-The second online training is a guide for interpreting soil test results from the lab – what the results mean and how to follow recommendations.
+The second online training is a guide for interpreting soil test results from the lab - what the results mean and how to follow recommendations.
 The videos were promoted and shared to Instagram and Facebook (IGtv and FBwatch.
-The videos have been viewed 1,331 times and 1,659 times, respectively.
+The videos have been viewed 1,331 times and 1,659 times, respectively, in 2019.
+At the USU Urban and Small Farms Conference in 2021, one of the on-farm participants presented on cut flowers marketing and sales, directly including 'Cafe au lait' dahlias as one of the most profitable and sure sales for growers.
+In 2021, a presentation on soil health was given based on sustainable nutrient management at the Utah Urban and Small Farms Conference.
+In 2022, a presentation on dahlia production and trial findings was given at the Utah Urban and Small Farms Conference.
+This webinar was recorded and can be watched here: https://www.youtube.com/watch?v=akrSA7q5S9I&list=PLMnDQoXFVBEbhN_ZJ5fGZts81Dd2Xftjm&index=20.

 - Webinars/talks/presentations: We produced one presentation on dahlia production at the 2020 Utah Urban and Small Farms Conference (04 Mar.
 2020).
 There were approximately 60 attendees.
-Evaluations of the presentation are sill being processed.
-We plan to present additional data at the 2021 conference.
+In 2022, we presented on dahlia production and trial findings at the Utah Urban and Small Farms Conference (2/23/22).
+There were 122 attendees.
+This webinar was recorded and can be watched here: https://www.youtube.com/watch?v=akrSA7q5S9I&list=PLMnDQoXFVBEbhN_ZJ5fGZts81Dd2Xftjm&index=20.

 - Other Educational activities: A survey at the 2019 Utah Urban & Small Farms Conference indicated 58% of cut flower growers preferred Instagram to any other social media platform (Facebook was second-most popular at 33%).
 In response to this demand, we created the @usu_smallfarms account on Instagram and Facebook (with primary focus on Instagram).
 This account has been popular in connecting with growers and successful in sharing real-time information, as well as engaging educational content.
-We developed and shared 11 posts regarding the SARE dahlia study.
+We developed and shared 11 posts regarding the SARE dahlia study (see @usu_small farms on IG for posts).
 These posts ranged from soil nutrient management, to harvest practices, to pest and disease identification and management as outbreaks occurred, and tuber storage.
 Social media content related to dahlia production from this grant averaged a 21% engagement rate among followers (>6% is considered high).
+As of April 2022, the account has over 2,300 followers that include state, regional, and national cut flower growers.

 Soil nutrient management in Utah - the importance of soil testing to understand existing nutrient levels, particularly phosphorus, potassium, and soil salinity levels before applying fertilizer.